Star Trek: Insurrection: Development and writing

+Piller would agree to write a book about the making of Insurrection and the writing process for Pocket Books.
+They hired Eric A. Stillwell as Piller's typist and research assistant (he was also Piller's executive assistant and script coordinator).
+The book, however, went unpublished, and it was alleged that Paramount Pictures suppressed it due to its portrayal of the development process.
+Following Piller's death in 2005, the book, titled Fade In, was published on the internet for free.

 Costumes and make-up

 Make-up supervisor Michael Westmore aimed to create a look for the Son'a that was not exaggerated.
 He consulted several sculptors; Dean Jones, who was on the production staff for Star Trek: Deep Space Nine, created the look.
 The prosthetics for Ru'afo consisted of overlapping layers that were stretched over Abraham's head.
 Westmore said Abraham's prosthetics was "like a rubber band, F. Murray Abraham could turn his head and the skin would look translucent.
 It was so thin, and the layers were pulling on each other."
 The two other aliens on the Son'a vessels also had specific prosthetic make-up designs created.
 The Tarlac's look was based on reptilian skin, while the Ellora required only nose and forehead prosthetics.

 The film also gave costume designer Robert Blackman an opportunity to address issues with the Starfleet dress uniforms, which Blackman had changed on several occasions during The Next Generation.
 The uniforms appeared for the first time in the episode "Lonely Among Us", and were based on the 18th century designs for the Royal Navy.
 For Insurrection, Blackman initially thought of creating a uniform with short jackets in blue, red and gold, which he later said was "not a good idea".
-His eventual design removed the color palettes for specific divisions.
+His eventual design minimized the use of division-specific colors.
 Blackman said, "No matter what, white over black has a formal look to it."
 Sanja Milkovic Hayes created the remaining new costumes for the film.
 She avoided making the Ba'ku look too cute, and used material made from cellulose fiber specifically created for Insurrection.
 She said it was organic, and was simply cooked and then glued together.
 The Son'a costumes were made from layers of crushed velvet and metal strips.
 The female bodysuits were made of latex; Hayes wanted them to appear "sexy, but not vulgar" and described the outfits as "very conservative".